juleskulcsar/postAd/README.md

 ## Overview

 A platform that connects freelance developers and designers.
 Built with React.js using Hooks and Redux, Node.js and Express.js and PostgreSQL.
 Users can register, log in, publish and save job ads, update profile information including portfolio, stack and biography and direct message each other.
-It's built for developers who have clients but don't offer desgin as a service and are looking to either outsource or hand off the project. postAd was our final project built in 6 days at SPICED Academy - immersive onsite 12 weeks coding bootcamp in Berlin.
+It's built for developers who have clients but don't offer design as a service and are looking to either outsource or hand off the project. postAd was our final project built in 6 days at SPICED Academy - immersive onsite 12 weeks coding bootcamp in Berlin.

 ## Technology